papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 Designing my personal projects is very difficult.

-Unlike working on a team at most companies, when I am working on my own there is no help in site.
+Unlike working on a team at most companies, when I am working on my own there is no help in sight.
 It's pretty much up to me.
 Sure, I could ask some friends to help me with design - but I would not learn or grow much that way.

 I would rather develop my own instincts and intuition.
 So, I struggle through it.

-I am not particularly interested in cloning other apps or websites at this point.
+I am not particularly interested in cloning other apps or websites.
 Sometimes, I do a limited number of tutorials from effective online educators - but for the most part, I want to implent my own ideas when I spend time coding - for several reasons.

 For one thing, any work that I generate I want to be able to use myself in a practical way.
 Secondly, I want to be able to show the work to potential employers.
 And the idea of showing an Instagram clone does not sound good to me.
 It would indeed be a worthwhile learning exercise - but I want something more than that from the projects that I work on.